 To enroll in fewer than 12 units for a regular quarter

-Please note that an approval of a deficit load does not automatically result in a reduction of fees.
-Go to the Registar's Forms website for information about a Partial Fee Reduction, and questions about the fee reduction should be emailed to email@example.com.
+In some situations if a student enrolls in 10 or fewer units, a student might be elgible for a fee reduction, but please note that an approval of a deficit load does not automatically result in a reduction of fees.
+Go to the Registar's Forms website for information about a Partial Fee Reduction, and questions about the fee reduction should be emailed to firstname.lastname@example.org.

 Decision notification: up to 2 weeks